 If you don't want to or can't participate in a virtual chat with your MP, your student's voices can still be heard.
-We have developed a resource for teachers and schools which features a number of discussion points to stimulate discussion among students about oracy.
-Teachers can then nominate a few students to be responsible for directly submitting the evidence to the Oracy All-Party Parliamentary Group as part of the lesson via this survey.
+We have developed a resource for teachers and schools which features a number of talking points to stimulate discussion among students about oracy.
+Teachers can then nominate a few students to be responsible for directly submitting the evidence to the Oracy All-Party Parliamentary Group as part of the lesson via this link.

 3. Submit video evidence

-As the Oracy APPG seeks to promote the importance of the spoken word, we would like to invite audio or video evidence submissions until 6th January 2020.
+As the Oracy Parliamentary Inquiry seeks to promote the importance of the spoken word, we would like to invite audio or video evidence submissions until 30th April 2020.
 Where permissions are granted, we would particularly like to encourage teachers to submit evidence in this way to capture the views of students and importance of oracy, to capture your own professional opinion, or demonstrate a practical aspect that will support the Inquiry's findings.

 Specifically, we would invite a submission of audiovisual evidence that:

 States the importance of oracy, from a professional or evidence-based position.